Erudika/para/README.md

 ## Contributing

-1. Fork it and clone that to your machine
+1. Fork this repository and clone the fork to your machine
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Implement a new feature or fix a bug and add some tests
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 For more information see [CONTRIBUTING.md](https://github.com/Erudika/para/blob/master/CONTRIBUTING.md)